TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - remember to uncomment looking in editor files once we're done
     - and dont commit webhookd suppression

-- percents next to nickname
-    - client will have to send them on their own every second like ping, on volatile statistics channel

 - fix broken chat when client downloads files, although not that important

 - log should call to hex format automatically